PeterTeunissen/PDS3-reader/README.md

 # PDS3-reader
-Java project to read PDS3 data files.
+Java project to read and dump PDS3 data files (see https://pds.nasa.gov/)

 You need to download the .DAT, .LBL and .FMT files from a NASA dataset.

-Then build this project with maven.
+Build this project with maven.

 Run the program: